Top 9 Software Alternatives to Asana

 Some of the notable companies like Netflix, TripAdvisor, and Nike get project management benefits from this Asana Alternative.

-nTask is a robust project management tool that is used to manage multiple projects and help teams to collaborate for getting things done.
+nTask is a robust project management tool used to manage multiple projects and help teams collaborate for getting things done.
 This Asana alternative is easy to use application that doesn’t need technical knowledge.

 It recently launched Kanban boards for smooth project management and seamless team collaboration on tasks.
 It integrates with Zoom, Slack, Google Calendar, and other applications through Zapier.

 This alternative to Asana is used by more than 100,000 teams worldwide, including Sony, Walmart, HP, and AT&T. nTask lets you manage all your projects in one place without the need to shift through apps.

 Office Timeline is a free PowerPoint timeline maker.
 If you often work with MS PowerPoint for creating presentations, you can also create a visually impressive project plan with a tool that you are already familiar with and use it as an alternative to Asana.

 Office Timeline has a PowerPoint add-in that allows you to create Gantt charts, Swimlane diagrams, and other types of timelines as quickly as your clients or stakeholders can ask of them.
 And it works with all versions of PowerPoint or Office 365, so you can be confident that your plans can be viewed by others.

 Individuals and teams from Fujifilm Medical Systems, Identropy, Hitachi Solutions, and Ericsson use this alternative to Asana.